polyphony-chat/docs/docs/Protocol Specifications/core.md

 | The public key algorithm used to generate the client's public identity key.                  |                                                                                                 | Subject Public Key Info: Public Key Algorithm            |
 | The session ID of the client.                                                                | No two valid certificates for one session ID can exist.
 Session IDs have to be unique per user. | Subject Unique Identifier                                |
 | Extensions                                                                                   | [Extensions and Constraints](#7112-extensions-and-constraints)                                  | Extensions                                               |

-#### 7.1.1 Structure of an ID-Cert

-The ID-Cert is a valid X.509 certificate, and as such, it has a specific structure.
-The structure of an X.509 certificate is defined in [RFC5280](https://tools.ietf.org/html/rfc5280).
-ID-Certs encompass a subset of the structure of an X.509 certificate.

 ##### 7.1.1.1 Identity Descriptors (IDDs)